 Depending on your needs, they may also take additional tests, including:

 They also advise you on steps you can take at home to improve your chances of a healthy pregnancy, such as eating a healthy diet and avoiding harmful substances.
-After your baby is born, Coeur OBGYN’s certified lactation consultant, Kelly Sorenson, helps you navigate any challenges and difficulties with breastfeeding.

 To learn more about staying healthy throughout a high-risk pregnancy, call Coeur OBGYN or book an appointment online today.